 The CDC & WHO report that more than 200 million doses of the HPV vaccine have been given worldwide (90 million in the US) and no serious safety concerns have been identified.

-How do I reduce my/my child's risk of getting cervical or head & neck cancer?
+How do I reduce my/my child's risk of getting an HPV related cancer?

 - Get your child vaccinated against HPV.